Tashia Hart is Anishinaabe from Red Lake, MN.

 THE MANOOMIN COOKBOOK (title tentative) is her first full-length, non-fiction book project.

 She currently lives in Duluth, MN with her husband, their two cats, and a turtle.

 ‘Native American veterans reflect on their experiences in the military during the Vietnam War.
 Even as they struggled with their relationship to the United States government from past oppression; the Dakota, Lakota, and Ojibwe warriors still felt compelled to honor their duty to their people as Akichita | Ogichidaag| Warriors, as protectors of the people.’ -via PBS

 Follow the link below to watch the Special | 56m 23s on pbs.org

-I’m happy to announce that I’m authoring a cookbook about Manoomin and Wild Foods of Minnesota in partnership with MNHS Press.
+Aaniin Indiniwemaaganag!
+I’m happy to announce that I’m authoring a cookbook about Manoomin and Wild Foods of Minnesota in partnership with the Minnesota Historical Society Press.

-In addition to creating 50+ recipes myself, I am including about 2 dozen recipes featuring Manoomin (could be the focus, could be a small part of the dish) from MN and across the country.
-Manoomin, and everything about the Good Berry, is special to many.
+In addition to creating 50+ recipes myself, I am including about 2 dozen recipes featuring Manoomin (could be the focus, could be a small part of the dish) from Minnesota and across the country.
+Manoomin–and everything about the Good Berry–is special to many.
 And I’m going to represent that.

 For details, click on the Call for Submissions tab above, and please feel free to share it within your circles!